 I have received hundreds of calls just like this scenario over the years.
 The most extreme calls come from out-of-state drivers because they fall in one of two primary categories: Having been charged with Reckless Driving, you researched it and found out that it is a Class 1 Misdemeanor punishable by up to 12 months in jail, a $2,500 fine and a 6 month license suspension.
 You start thinking about your job, your finances and your future.
 Or you were completely unaware of the difference between Reckless Driving and your average speeding ticket.
 You had no idea that you were being charged with a misdemeanor or that you could possibly get jail time for a speeding-related offense.
-Maybe you’re one of the 394 drivers who received a Reckless Driving charge over this last weekend, according to a recent Associated Press article.

 Unlike many states where all speeding cases are traffic infractions with only a fine and points to be concerned with, Virginia has instituted a Reckless Driving statute.
 It can be found in Title 46.2 of our Code, between Sections 852 and 868.
 There are a variety of offenses classified as Reckless Driving, but the one that causes the highest level of distress and misunderstanding from drivers is Section 46.2-862, which classifies Reckless Driving as “a speed of twenty miles per hour or more in excess of the applicable maximum speed limit” or “in excess of eighty miles per hour regardless of the applicable maximum speed limit.”
 In Northern Virginia, you have to watch those speed limit signs carefully.